antD97/SDPS/readme.md

 1. Make sure you have Java installed.
 If you don't, you can download it [here](https://www.java.com/en/download/).
 2. Join a jungle practice and type `/combatlog toggle piped` to enable combat logging to file.
 This only has to be done once every game launch.
-3. Extract the zip file and run `SmiteDPS.bat` to start the program.
+3. Extract the zip file and run `SDPS.bat` to start the program.
 4. Enter your Smite in-game name when prompted or enter your name in the `in-game_name.txt` file to keep it saved.
 5. The program should be able to find your combat log file, but if it can't, it'll ask you to find